-Supplement dated July 17, 2018 to the Statement of Additional Information ("SAI") dated November 1, 2017
+Supplement dated September 13, 2019 to the Statement of Additional Information ("SAI") dated November 1, 2018, as supplemented

-The Board of Trustees (the "Trustees") of Forum Funds II (the "Trust") recently approved the hiring of AltraVue Capital, LLC ("AltraVue") and Quantum Capital Management ("Quantum") as subadvisers to the Acuitas US Microcap Fund (the "Fund"), each with responsibility for managing a separate sleeve of the Fund's portfolio.
+The Board of Trustees (the "Trustees") of Forum Funds II (the "Trust") recently approved the hiring of Meros Investment Management, L.P. as a subadviser to the Acuitas US Microcap Fund (the "Fund") with responsibility for managing a separate sleeve of the Fund's portfolio.
 In connection with that approval, the SAI is supplemented as described below.
-Shareholders of the Fund will receive an Information Statement in the near future, as required under the Trust's Manager of Managers Exemptive Order, with more detailed information about AltraVue and Quantum.
+Shareholders of the Fund will receive an Information Statement in the near future, as required under the Trust's Manager of Managers Exemptive Order, with more detailed information about Meros.